Find Affordable College Courses

 Read More…

-A rank of #2 on this year’s list means Ohio Northern University is a great place for electrical engineering students.
-Located in the fringe town of Ada, ONU is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Ohio Northern University.
+The school came in at #2 on this year’s Best Electrical Engineering Schools in Ohio list.
+Located in the town of Ada, ONU is a private not-for-profit college with a small student population.

 Full Electrical Engineering at Ohio Northern University Report